KirShch/detect_activity_and_cardio_anomaly/README.md

 # detect_activity

-Two neural network: detect activity by accelerometer and gyroscope.
+TinyML: detect activity by accelerometer and gyroscope.

 ## Dataset